 6. Include Variety

 When selecting objects for your bookshelf, look for items that have interesting shapes, varying heights, and a mix of finishes from rough to smooth, dull to shiny.
+You can even use items with contrasting colors.
 This variety will create greater visual interest overall!

 7. Balance the Weight

 Ensure that you create an overall balanced look from side to side and top to bottom.
 You might have to stand back to assess whether you’ve achieved balance and adjust if necessary.

 Tip: For very tall bookcases in spaces with high or vaulted ceilings, use larger pieces on the top shelves to ensure that they can be seen.
 For standard ceilings, use the larger pieces on the bottom shelves; otherwise, larger pieces on the top feel as if they are looming over you or as if they will fall on you.